Watch Me (Bella Thorne and Zendaya song): Music video

-Story
+Synopsis

 The clip begins with Bella Thorne and Zendaya at a photo shoot, and they hear music playing.
 They see an abandoned warehouse and look through a broken window.
 Inside, there is a group of dancers dancing to the music.
 They then exchange their dresses for colorful dance clothes, enter the warehouse and join the group of dancers.
 Close-up shots of them singing the song are intercut throughout the video.

 Release

 The music video was released on June 17, 2011, during the series premiere of A.N.T.
 Farm.